How to Start Investing in Property

 - Wise way to invest pensions in property

 - Investing without being a landlord

 - Become a professional property investor

 - Strategies for high-net-worth investors

 Buy to let or 'vanilla buy to let' is the most popular and traditional property investment strategy.

-This is where one would buy a property with the aim of letting it out to tenants, hence reaping the benefits of the rental yields and generating an income over a long term period.
+This is where one would buy a property with the aim of letting it out to tenants, hence reaping the benefits of investing in rental properties by generating an income over a long term period.

 This is one of the best property investment strategies for those who are just starting out, and most of all those that have the funds to put down a deposit or can buy outright.